Martine Dugrenier: Career

 She is an eight-time Canadian National Champion, winning her last in 2011.
-From 2005-2007, she won three consecutive silver medals in the 67-kilogram weight class at the World Wrestling Championships.
+From 2005 to 2007, she won three consecutive silver medals in the 67-kilogram weight class at the World Wrestling Championships.
 At the 2008 Summer Olympics, she finished 5th overall in the 63 kg freestyle event, winning her first match against Marianna Sastin of Hungary and her quarterfinal match against Xu Haiyan of China, before losing to eventual gold medalist Kaori Icho from Japan.
 Qualifying for the repechage, she lost her bronze medal final match against American wrestler Randi Miller.
 As the 67-kilogram weight class did not yet exist in the Olympics at the time, she had to compete in the 63-kilogram weight class.
-Six weeks after the Olympics, she won the first of three consecutive gold medals at the World Championships from 2008-2010 in the 67-kilogram weight class.
+Six weeks after the Olympics, she won the first of three consecutive gold medals at the World Championships from 2008 to 2010 in the 67-kilogram weight class.

 She again competed in the 63-kilogram division at the 2012 Summer Olympics; her fifth position came after losing her bronze medal match to Battsetseg Soronzonbold of Mongolia in the bronze medal final, having previously lost her first match against again-eventual gold medalist Kaori Icho of Japan, and winning her subsequent repechage round two match against Henna Johansson of Sweden.
 This became the final match of her career, as she announced her retirement from wrestling in May 2015 after three years of inactivity due to an arm injury.
 She was inducted into the United World Wrestling Hall of Fame in 2016.
 She currently works as a physical education teacher at Vanier College, having begun working as such in 2009.
 She was inducted into the YM-YWHA Montreal Jewish Sports Hall of Fame in 2019.